 With a one-sided smirk, Jane said, "Sorry, Maura, I don't know you well enough yet to tell you that much.
 Don't take it personal, though.
 I think I like you."

 "Sure.
 You stayed alert when I got in here.
 Of course, that may be because you didn't realize that I'm wanted in most counties, but still.
 It's impressive.
 If anybody in Hollow Creek ever gives you a hard time, you let me know and I'll set 'em straight."

 Wondering if that was likely to happen, Maura just nodded.
 About fifteen more minutes passed, with Jane whistling intermittently.
-Quite aware of how close Maura was watching her, Jane started to put her hair up again.
+Quite aware of how closely Maura was watching her, Jane started to put her hair up again.
 She tucked her wide-brimmed hat over it, then pulled the fake mustache and goatee out of her pocket.
-It would be a good idea to pick up some more adhesive soon, but she didn't need much right now: she wouldn't need this disguise in good old Hollow Creek.
+It would be a good idea to pick up some more adhesive soon, but she didn't need much right now: she wouldn't need this disguise in Hollow Creek.
 Wiping the sweat off her face with the back of her sleeve, Jane reapplied the fake facial hair with such casualness that it was clear this was routine for her.

 "How's it look?" she asked Maura.